Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/lightning_in_15_minutes.rst

 .. collapse:: I don't have time to learn a new framework

    |

    Lightning's key design principle is to be a minimal API because we hate learning new libraries too.
 A 1 hour investment into learning Lightning means you won't have to spend 100s of hours learning other tools like kubernetes, fault-tolerance, distributed programming, YAML, etc...

 |

-⚡⚡ This guide will teach you the main principles that allow you to build systems like the following ones Lightning fast ⚡⚡
+⚡ Lightning fast: ⚡ This guide will teach you key principles that allows you to build systems like the following ones - Lightning fast:

 .. collapse:: For Enterprises